gestimation/cifmodeling/README.md

 ### 1. Nuisance Model

-The nuisance.model argument specifies the formula linking the outcome to covariates.
+The `nuisance.model` argument specifies the formula linking the outcome to covariates.
 Its format depends on the outcome type:

-- Competing risks or survival outcome: Use Surv() or Event() with time and status variables.
+- Competing risks or survival outcome: Use `Surv()` or `Event()` with time and status variables.

 - Binomial outcome: Use standard R formula notation.

 Default event codes:

-- Competing risks outcome: 1 and 2 for event types, 0 for censored
+- Competing risks outcome: 1 and 2 for event types, 0 for censoring.
-  observations.

-- Survival outcome: 1 for events, 0 for censored observations.
+- Survival outcome: 1 for events, 0 for censoring.

 - Binomial outcome: 0 and 1.

-Event codes can be customized using code.event1, code.event2, and code.censoring.
-The outcome.type argument must be set to:
+Event codes can be customized using `code.event1`, `code.event2`, and `code.censoring`.
+The `outcome.type` argument must be set to:

 - Effects on cumulative incidence probabilities at a specific time:
-  ‘COMPETING-RISK’
+  `"COMPETING-RISK"`

-- Effects on a risk at a specific time: ‘SURVIVAL’
+- Effects on a risk at a specific time: `"SURVIVAL"`

 - Common effects on cumulative incidence probabilities over time:
-  ‘POLY-PROPORTIONAL’
+  `"POLY-PROPORTIONAL"`

-- Common effects on a risk over time: ‘PROPORTIONAL’
+- Common effects on a risk over time: `"PROPORTIONAL"`

-- Effects on a risk of a binomial outcome: ‘BINOMIAL’
+- Effects on a risk of a binomial outcome: `"BINOMIAL"`

-Covariates included in nuisance.model should adjust for confounding factors to obtain unbiased exposure effect estimates.
+Covariates included in `nuisance.model` should adjust for confounding factors to obtain unbiased exposure effect estimates.

 ### 2. Effect measures and time points